alex-bahena/Pin-it/Assets/README.md

 ![new-card-modal](./imgs/adding-new-card.png)

-7. Filter the websites added by categories, clicking on the category button showed in the nav bar and then click in a specific category you want to see within Pin-it.
+7. Filter the websites added by categories, clicking on the category button showed in the nav bar and then click in a specific category you want to see within your screen.

 ![Categories](./imgs/categories.png)